 You can’t control your vendors, but you can prove that you know their security posture matches your risk tolerance.
-According to the Ponemon Cost of a Data Breach Report 2020, breaches linked to a vendor increased the average cost of a data breach by $207,411.
+According to the 2022 Verizon Data Breach Investigation Report, 62% of system intrusion incidents were derived from a vendor.
 Using an automated solution that passively monitors your vendors’ IT deployments gives you valuable visibility into how well they manage cybersecurity risk.
 The right tools can provide you with confidence in your vendors, offering insight that mitigates the risk and costs of a third-party data breach.

 Although privacy and security differ in many ways, they also have certain overlaps.
 Many privacy laws require organizations to create IT architectures with “privacy by design” or “security by design,” suggesting continuous monitoring using new technologies.

 To grow your business, you need customers to trust you with their data.
-Whether you’re a business-to-business or business-to-customer organization, you collect, store, and transmit non-public information as part of your operations.
+Regardless of who your customers — or their customers — are, you collect, store, and transmit their non-public information as part of your operations.
 Meanwhile, as part of your business plan, you likely add more SaaS services to reduce operational costs.